Dr Andrew Lu AM

 Andrew provides public and private hospitals, universities, and health practitioners with strategies to achieve the best outcomes in professional, public and products liability claims, and in vocational and disciplinary investigations for Australian and London market underwriters, medical defence organisations, the Government Insurance Division, and the Commonwealth.
 He also advises on the drafting and interpretation of insurance contracts.

-Andrew was awarded the Order of Australia medal in 2008, received a 40 Under 40 Award in 2017 for professional services and community investment, and was named Diversity Leader 2019 by the Asian Australian Lawyers Association.
+Andrew was awarded the Order of Australia medal in 2008, and promoted to Member of the Order in 2021.
+He received a 40 Under 40 Award in 2017 for professional services and community investment, and was named Diversity Leader 2019 by the Asian Australian Lawyers Association.
 He is a non-executive director of the Arts Law Centre of Australia, Australian Youth Orchestra, Melbourne International Film Festival, and National Gallery of Australia Foundation, a member of the Council of the Art Gallery of Western Australia Foundation, and Chair of the Fulbright Scholarship Selection Committee for Western Australia.

 He has been rated by clients and peers as one of Australia’s leading Health and Aged Care solicitors in Best Lawyers and as a leading professional indemnity and medical negligence (defendant) lawyer in Doyle’s Guide.